hashicorp/terraform-website/content/source/docs/cloud/overview.html.md

 Terraform Cloud also enables you to share information between workspaces with root-level [outputs][].
 Separate groups of infrastructure resources often need to share a small amount of information, and workspace outputs are an ideal interface for these dependencies.

-Any workspace that uses remote operations can use [`terraform_remote_state` data sources][remote_state] to access other workspaces' outputs, without any additional configuration or authentication.
+Workspaces that use remote operations can use [`terraform_remote_state` data sources][remote_state] to access other workspaces' outputs, subject to per-workspace access controls.
 And since new information from one workspace might change the desired infrastructure state in another, you can create workspace-to-workspace run triggers to ensure downstream workspaces react when their dependencies change.

 - More info: [Terraform State in Terraform Cloud](./workspaces/state.html), [Run Triggers](./workspaces/run-triggers.html)